null

 Where does Chardonnay come from?

-While its exact birthplace remains uncertain, it's likely origin is the Mâconnais village of the same name.
-The name derives from the Latin cardonnacum, translated as thistle (possibly because they grew in abundance around the village).
+The exact origin is not certain, but it most likely comes from the Mâconnais village of the same name.
+The name probably derives from the Latin cardonnacum, meaning thistle.

-In common with Gamay, Aligoté and Melon de Bourgogne, Chardonnay is one of the many scions of the noble Pinot Noir and highly promiscuous Gouais Blanc.
+Along with Gamay, Aligoté and Melon de Bourgogne, it is a descendant of the regal Pinot Noir and the highly promiscuous Gouais Blanc.

 In the Beginning there was Burgundy

-For Burgundy wines the site of a vineyard is often more important than the variety of grape used.
-Village names like Puligny-Montrachet, Mersault, and Chablis are bywords for quality, yet, many do not realise these are all 100% Chardonnay wines.
+In Burgundy, the vineyard site often matters more than the grape variety.
+Names such as Puligny-Montrachet, Meursault and Chablis are shorthand for quality, though many people do not realise these wines are all made from 100% Chardonnay.

 Next, the World!

-In 1976, Steven Spurrier's famous "Judgment of Paris" successfully pitched a Californian wine against a Burgundian counterpart.
-This created quite a stir and marked the beginning of Chardonnay's journey to global dominance.
+In 1976, Steven Spurrier’s famous “Judgment of Paris” successfully pitched a Californian wine against a Burgundian counterpart.
+It created quite a stir, and signalled Chardonnay’s arrival on the global stage.

 Cool or Hot, what does it taste like?